chetanxpatil/livnium.core/core-o/plan.md

 ## The 8-Step Roadmap to Physical Reality

+**Conceptual Validity:** ✅ All 8 steps are compatible with a serious physics-like engine.

+**Implementation Strategy:** Add one at a time, verify with law extractor, then move to next.

+---

 ### 1. Add Irreversibility (Entropy Law)

 **Problem:** The real world is not perfectly reversible.
 Core-O is too clean.